userotti/suite/content/seo/canonical-link-returns-a-error.md

 # How do I fix this ?

-Make sure there are no spelling mistakes in the url and that you can go to the given destination in your web browser.
-If your web server is set to redirect to a different url, make sure that the url that it redirects to is reachable from a web browser.
+Make sure there are no spelling mistakes in the url and that you can go view it in your web browser.
+If your web server is set to redirect to a different url, we expect a ```OK 200``` code from that web address.

+#

+Which then has some paragraph text and possible code examples.
+All github flavored markdown supported.
+Go as deep as you see fit !

 # Resources